 When training people in the Movement Action Plan (MAP) I have wondered what people then do with that information – does it change the way they organise, campaign and think about their work?
 I know for myself that to a certain extent I’ve internalised the MAP so when I hear about current affairs I’m automatically thinking that something ‘proves the failure of official institutions’, or is a ‘trigger event’ that could be a catalyst for the ‘take-off’ stage.
 In this way having a framework for long term change can bolster us against the inevitable setbacks along the way, and guard against demoralisation and burn-out… although Moyer even included the likelihood of burn-out in his model.

 All of these frameworks are informed by social movement history – another demonstration of the value of evaluating and documenting campaigns, to inform future practice.
-Check out these four frameworks and share your thoughts in the comments below.

 Six stage campaign planning framework – Martin Luther King, Jr.